 Following a successful sale, the benefit that is often the initial attraction to private sale real estate becomes apparent.
 By forgoing a traditional estate agent, you save on average $25,000 in commission fees.

-A recent segment (1 March 2010) run on Today Tonight hihglights what can happen if you don’t stay in control.
+A segment on Today Tonight highlights what can happen if you don’t stay in control.
 For those who didn’t see it here is the transcript of the segment.
-This is definetly worth reading if you are thinking of selling using an agent.
+This is worth reading if you are thinking of selling using an agent.

 LJ Hooker agent Shannon Daniels thought he had a killer sales strategy for a home he was selling in Sydney’s western suburbs.
 Daniels promoted the property as a deceased estate – adding that the vendors were “dying to sell”.

 Not only would the juvenile joke have been in extremely poor taste had it been a genuine deceased sale, it was also a complete fabrication, with vendors Nataly Suarez and Danny Cooper very much alive and kicking.

 The NSW Office of Fair Trading immediately instructed the agency to withdraw the ad.
 Steve Griffin, the office’s deputy commissioner, outlines why advertising in this way is unacceptable and highly unfair to consumers:

 “Buying a home is the most important decision that you’ve got to make in your lifetime and so you need every possible bit of information that you can rely upon to make a very important decision and having misleading information about a home is just simply unacceptable and there are very strong laws not only in NSW but across Australia that deal with this type of issue.”

 LJ Hooker provided a statement, advising that to date their Campbelltown office has an unblemished track record and that they will cooperate with any inquiries by NSW Fair Trading.